 Take a skewed document image, for example.
-Independent research and our own observations prove you’ll get a maximum of 40% recognition accuracy.
+Independent research and our own observations prove you’ll get something like 40% recognition accuracy.
 And the reality is that you’ll probably get less, which is pretty much worthless.
 Errors in dates, numbers, amounts, names, etc. make trusting the data difficult.

 Document skewing isn’t the only OCR killer.
 Poor scan quality, hole punches, pictures, data in tables, mismatched font types, and text that spans pages all wreak havoc on OCR.
 And these are just some of the complications.
 If the solution is manual human review – that’s just too time-consuming and expensive for projects with hundreds of thousands or millions of pages.

-Machine reading solutions combine better than twice-as-accurate OCR, and intelligent integration of information contained within documents.
+Machine reading solutions achieve better than twice-as-accurate OCR, and intelligent integration of information contained within documents.
 It’s the heart of modern data integration from physical and electronic documents.

-If your organization is performing OCR using off-the-shelf OCR products, or older document capture solutions, you’re missing out on maximizing the full potential of information contained within your documents.
+If your organization is performing OCR using off-the-shelf OCR products, older document capture solutions, or multiple APIs, you’re missing out on maximizing the full potential of information contained within your documents.